mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * How KeyPackages are distributed
 * How the ratchet tree is distributed
 * How prospective external joiners get a GroupInfo object for the group
-* Whether MLSPlaintext or MLSCiphertext messages are used for Proposal and Commit messages
+* Whether Proposal and Commit messages are sent as PublicMessage or PrivateMessage

 In the remainder of this section, we note the ways that the above properties of the group are reflected in unprotected group messages, as a guide to